Agreement and disagreement can be shown in numerous ways in formal writing

-This is a more complicated way of showing disagreement that is analysed in depth in the Guinlist post 51.
+This is a more complicated way of showing disagreement.
+It is associated with a particular type of argument that is analysed in depth in the Guinlist post 51.
 Making Concessions with “May”.
 Consider this example:

 (g) Coal MAY be a cheap fuel, BUT it harms the environment.

 The same contrast can be made with numerous synonyms of may and but.
 Special care is needed with adverb equivalents of may such as certainly and indeed.
 More can be read about them in the relevant post.
 Also of interest is all very well (see 159.
-Exotic Grammar Structures 2, #2).
-A much less formal equivalent than all of these, common in spoken interactions and frequently mentioned in English courses, is You have a point, but … .
+Exotic Grammar Structures 2, #2) and, in spoken contexts, the expression You have a point, but … .